 Peroxisome – These are single membrane-bound organelle that includes oxidative enzymes for digestion.
 Also, helps in synthesizing cholesterol.

 Nucleus – It acts as the control center of the cell which contains DNA in the form of genes.
-It is the largest organelle in a cell that consists of different parts like chromosomes, nuclear envelope, and nucleolus.
+It is the largest organelle of the cell which contains different parts including chromosomes, nuclear envelope, and nucleolus.

 Vacuole – It is a membrane-surrounded cavity of a cell.
 It is known as the storage space that is used for storing water, salt, and other important substances.
 Food vacuoles are the digestive compartment, cellular organelles where food is broken down with the help of hydrolytic enzymes.